shipengfei92/Pengfei-Shi-s-Blog/_posts/project/2016-03-07-play_tricircle_with_virtualbox.md

 #### Verifying the tricircle

-Before verifying, It should create the client environment variables to import, such as :
+Before verifying, It should create the client environment variables to import, such as :admin-openrc.sh

-admin-openrc.sh

 <br>

 ```